riehlegroup/msadoc/docs/msadoc.md

 ## Extension/Custom Fields

-You can easily add custom fields by prepending a "x-" to the attribute.
+You can easily add custom fields under the attribute `extensions`.
 Extension field values can only be of type `string`, `number`, `boolean`, or `array` of these types.
 Extension fields are visualized in the UI in a very generic way.